muhammadsohaib60/Rubik-s-Cube-Solver-with-Numpy-and-OpenCV/README.md

 Educational tools for learning computer vision and algorithms.
 Fun interactive installations at events or museums.
 Demonstrating the potential of AI in solving real-world challenges.

-Curious to see it in action?
-Check out the demo [https://github.com/muhammadsohaib60/Rubik-s-Cube-Solver-with-Numpy-and-OpenCV/blob/main/Screen%20Recording%202023-11-14%20at%204.25.49%20AM.mov] and witness the Rubik’s Cube mastery unfold before your eyes! 🎥✨
+Check out the demo [Rubik's Cube Solver Demo](https://github.com/muhammadsohaib60/Rubik-s-Cube-Solver-with-Numpy-and-OpenCV/blob/main/Screen%20Recording%202023-11-14%20at%204.25.49%20AM.mov) and witness the Rubik’s Cube mastery unfold before your eyes! 🎥✨